-Learning Agreement involving two competent institutions participating in the training and approval process and you are signed to provide the transfer of the qualifications achieved.
+Learning Agreement involving two competent institutions participating in the training and approval process and mobility student is signed to provide the transfer of the qualifications achieved.
 If the student is under 18 years of age, the parents are expected to sign.
-Learning Agreement specifies the conditions for the student's mobility period.
+The Learning Agreement sets out the conditions for the individual learner's period of mobility.